Find out why The W's healthcare graduates are so sought after by employers

 The Master of Science in Speech-Language Pathology Program is nationally accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
 The graduate program has a distinguished reputation and prepares individuals to work in any setting where speech-language pathologists are employed.
 Graduate have enjoyed a 100% employment rate as well as high pass rates on the national exams.

-College of Nursing and Speech Language Pathology Purpose Statement
+College of Nursing and Health Sciences Purpose Statement

 The purpose of the Nursing programs is to provide education that prepares nurses for several levels of practice.
 Preparation is offered at the associate, baccalaureate, master’s and doctoral levels in a personalized and stimulating environment conducive to strong academic and leadership preparation, community service, achievement of clinical expertise, and life-long learning.
 As a part of the educational process, students develop an awareness of gender-related issues and multicultural diversity.
 The purpose relates to the Mission of the University by providing professional education for several levels of students with an emphasis on academic and leadership preparation for women and men in a personalized environment.
 The purpose, philosophies, and outcomes of the department and the programs are consonant with the purpose and aims of the University and are derived from the faculty’s beliefs about the nature of education and nursing practice.

 Information on comparison of expenses and fees with other Mississippi Nursing Schools can be found in Nursing Education Opportunities in Mississippi at the web site http://www.mshealthcareers.com/news/nursingopp.htm.>